doghousedean/PasteBullet/README.md

 	$ vim notify_pushbullet

-	update the apikey variable to have your key, save and quit
+	update the apikey variable to your key, save and quit

 3)